About the Parish

 The parish has six municipalities – Plaquemine, the largest city and capital of the parish, St. Gabriel, White Castle, Rosedale, Grosse Tete and Maringouin.
 It is experiencing an economic burst, with several chemical and industrial plants announcing new plant start-ups and expansions totaling well over $1 billion.
 A parish rich in history, Iberville is a parish moving into a new and dynamic chapter of its long life.
 Iberville Parish Tourism is a department of Iberville Parish Government.

-President-elect Chris Daigle is a proud member of the Iberville Parish Community.
+President Chris Daigle is a proud member of the Iberville Parish Community.
 He has been a business owner for over 15 years and currently runs businesses in White Castle and Plaquemine.
 He was also selected as one of the great “Men of Iberville” by the Post South Newspaper multiple times.
 With his wife Ashley and their four children by his side, Chris aims to make Iberville a great place for families and businesses.

-Council Members include Shalanda L. Allen, Chasity B. Easley, Thomas E. Dominique, Sr., Freddie C. Frazier, Sr., Steve “Pine” Smith, Raheem Pierce, Nadia Jenkins, Hunter Markins, Terry J. Bradford, Chasity V.Martinez, Charles “Stormy” Dardenne, Matthew H. Jawell, and Bart B. Morgan.
+Council Members include Shalanda L. Allen, Chasity B. Easley, Thomas E. Dominique, Sr., Freddie C. Frazier, Sr., Steve “Pine” Smith, Raheem Pierce, Nadia Jenkins, Hunter Markins, Terry J. Bradford, Chasity V.Martinez, Charles “Stormy” Dardenne, Matthew H. Jewell, and Bart B. Morgan.

 To learn more about the parish, visit their official website at ibervilleparish.com